-For OpenEye-MACCS166, creating and using a specialized parser is about 10% faster than using the parse_molecule_fingerprint() when the query is isocane (C20H42).
-For OpenBabel-MACCS it's about 5%, and for RDKit-MACCS166 it's around 1%.
+For OpenEye-MACCS166, creating and using a specialized parser is about 10% faster than using the parse\molecule\fingerprint() when the query is isocane (C20H42).
+For OpenBabel-MACCS it's about 5%, for CDK-MACCS it's slighly less than 5%, and for RDKit-MACCS166 it's around 1%.

 The performance differences are in part due to the performance differences of the SMILES parsers in the underlying toolkit and in part because of differences in how the toolkits handle parsing.
-Chemfp does not guarantee that the function returned by make_id_and_molecule_parser() may be called by different threads at the same time.
+Chemfp does not guarantee that the function returned by make\id\and\molecule\parser() may be called by different threads at the same time.
 (Instead, make a function for each thread.)
 This means the OEChem version re-use a single molecule object, which reduces some memory allocation overhead.
 While the RDKit and Open Babel implementations always create a new molecule each time, adding some overhead.